 Everybody can learn how to write great copy.
 There are many tools and resources to help you, such as templates or swipe files – these make it even easier to write good copy!

 Develop your copywriting skill and it will help you to write better article headlines and even the writing itself.
 I have a separate free guide on how to write great copy.

-Whether you use Elementor, Thrive Architect or some other page building tool, they all come with website templates.
-Ideally you want to pick a very simple design.
 A template with minimum features.
 Keep it simple and clean.
 You can add and improve it later on.

 You’ll have a lot of different elements that you can use.
 For example the flip box, animated headline, media carousel, site rating, tabs, toggle…

 For content websites (blogs) plain and simple will always work best.
 Your actual content, whether it’s articles, video, podcasts, etc., is what matters most to your visitors.

 They don’t want to be distracted.
 They want easy to use websites.
 A confused visitor is highly likely to give up and leave your website.

 For example on the contact us page, you don’t need to ask for their phone number or their physical address if you’re not planning to use them.